adwhitaker/favorite-giphy/README.md

 # Your Favorite Giphy(/ies)

-You can search the giphy website for gifs with either a random or word search.
-Gifs can be saved and commented on.
+This application searches the Giphy website, connecting throught the Giphy API, and returns either a random gif or gifs related to a keyword search.
+Gifs can then be favorited and commented on; the information is stored in the database.
+This information is then accessed and displayed on the favorites page.

+This was an assignment while at Prime.

 ## Features
 ### Home Page